mwi33/apache_http/README.md

 sudo./run.sh
 ~~~

-Once the container is up and running the 'IP address:port' can be obtained by running the following command.
+Once the container is up and running the 'IP:port' can be obtained by running the following command.
 You may have to do this in a second terminal window.

 ~~~ bash
 sudo docker ps -a